The Living Heritage Foundation

 WHAT HAVE WE DONE?

-• Dancer-choreographer-scholar Osumare tours her award-winning book
+• Dancer-choreographer-scholar Halifu Osumare toured her award-winning book Dancing in Blackness

 The list goes on -- artists to audition in Europe, sing opera in China, make a recording in New Zealand, perform at the MET, Lincoln Center, and Spoleto Festival, and present international masterclasses on Zoom -- An amazing record for a small organization!
 WE ARE SMALL BUT MIGHTY!